ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 ![Figure 4 - vSRX BGP over IBM Direct Link](../../images/vcsvsrx-bgp-direct-link.svg){: caption="Figure 4. vSRX BGP over IBM Direct Link" caption-side="bottom"}

-The diagram illustrates one of many potential implementations of BGP from the on-premises data center to the IBM Cloud.
+The diagram illustrates one of many potential implementations of BGP from the on-premises data center to the {{site.data.keyword.cloud_notm}}.

 The traffic originating from the client facility flows through AT&T NetBond or other provider into the GNPP router.
-The GNPP router is peered via BGP to the vSRX gateway deployed into the client's IBM Cloud account and all traffic is encapsulated in a GRE tunnel over BGP.
+The GNPP router is peered via BGP to the vSRX gateway deployed into the client's {{site.data.keyword.cloud_notm}} account and all traffic is encapsulated in a GRE tunnel over BGP.
 The packets exiting the tunnel into the vSRX are then routed to the NSX overlay network via an edge services gateway.

 **Next topic:** [vSRX example configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-default-config)